 Know your flood risk

-You don’t have to live next door to a creek to be impacted by flooding.
-Check whether your house or business is in a Federal Emergency Management Agency (FEMA) designated flood zone (Special Flood Hazard Area (SFHA)) and learn how to interpret FEMA flood maps.
-You can also call your local floodplain manager to determine whether your property is in or out of a floodplain.
-Your floodplain manager will have information about additional problems not shown on the Flood Insurance Rate Map (FIRM), such as flood depth data, special flood-related hazards, historical flood information and natural floodplain function areas.
-Contact Valley Water’s Community Projects Review for additional assistance at 408-630-2650.
+You don’t have to live next to a creek to be impacted by flooding.
+Check whether your home or business is in a Federal Emergency Management Agency (FEMA) designated flood zone (Special Flood Hazard Area (SFHA)) and learn how to interpret FEMA flood maps.
+Using a flood map, you can see the relationship between your property and the areas with the highest risk of flooding.
+Understanding the changing flood risks helps you prepare and protect your family and property.
+You can also call your local floodplain manager to determine whether your property is in or out of a FEMA designated SFHA.
+Your floodplain manager may have information* about additional problems not shown on the Flood Insurance Rate Map (FIRM**), such as flood depth data, special flood-related hazards, historical flood information and natural floodplain function areas.
+Contact Valley Water’s Community Projects Review for additional map reading services at 408-630-2650.

 Get flood insurance ahead of time